hugh-braico/yt-timestamp-to-twb/README.md

 * The data will be saved to the filename you chose, don't copy stuff from the right pane!
 * If the timestamps didn't supply the teams, then you'll need to fill those out yourself in the csv file.
+You can edit it in Excel or in plaintext.

 ## Team format